austinxduong/chatea-with-austi/README.md

     - passed in index as second argument, assign index to key prop. assigned node to post prop
 + Bug: "Build Failed" - something about Netlify dependencies
     - migrated to vercel

-■ WIP:
-- Bug: Font "Raleway" renders as global font family in local/dev environment.
++ Bug: Font "Raleway" renders as global font family in local/dev environment.
 But prod renders "Playfair" as entire font family instead.
     - attempted to create font family custom rule on tailwind.config file for raleway
     - attempted to ensure matching names in global.scss for font family key/prop
     - ensured correct import url for Raleway font